ChoiGH/CATSBY/README.md

-# Introduction
+# Introduction of CATSBY
-This repository contains the code for BERT-fused NMT, which is introduced in the ICLR-20 submission.
+This repository contains the code for CAardinality residual connection applied to Transformer Synthesized with BERT

 # Requirements and Installation